All of our calendars combined into one for easy viewing

 The fine arts curriculum includes visual arts and music exploration integrated thematically with other curriculum content.
 Students participate in two fine arts sessions each week.

 In order to improve instruction and allow for data-driven decision-making, Athlos Academy of St. Cloud conducts interim assessments using assessments aligned to Minnesota’s academic standards and the Minnesota Comprehensive Assessments (MCAs).
-The results of these assessments are used to inform classroom instruction and identify supports needed for individual students.
+The results of these assessments are used to inform classroom instruction and identify support needed for individual students.

 Formative Assessment System for Teachers (FAST) is used as universal screening assessments for all Minnesota students in kindergarten through grade 8 in order to assess students’ broad reading and math skills.